nblackburn87/SQL-Expense-Tracker/README.md

 * As a user, I want to filter my spending reports by time period, so that I can know how my spending habits have changed over time.
 * As a user, I want to set a monthly budget for each category, so that I can create goals for my spending.
 * As a user, I want to see if I've exceeded my budget for each category, each month.

+Note: We finished building the user interface for adding and viewing.
+The date format has a blank time for some reason.